fhunleth/embedded-elixir/content/post/2017-12-01-windows-support.md

 ### Docker

 Docker for Windows comes in 2 distinct flavors:

 1. Docker Toolbox - Uses Virtualbox to create a Linux VM.
 Supports Windows 7+
 1. Docker for Windows - Uses Hyper-V to create a Linux VM.
+Windows Anniversary

-Windows Anniversary Update+ (Note that Original Release is officially supported, severe issues are common.
+Update+ (Note that Original Release is officially supported, severe issues are common.
 You Have Been Warned)

 * The Good
   * Same as WSL
   * Can use "volumes" which are Linux Native FS.
-This perserves file case and permissions.
+This preserves file case and permissions.
   * Expose volumes via Samba for Windows Editors
 * The Bad
   * No access to SD Cards (same as WSL)